Billionaire Profile

 Philanthropy & Social Impact

-Donation to the University at Buffalo's medical school.
+Donations to the University at Buffalo, including the renaming of the medical school.

 Jacobs Institute